 But remember, because formlessness cannot be comprehended, grasped or interpreted the mind cannot think itself into formlessness.

-A fish can only survive in water, it has to have water, and yet it does not intellectualize, conceptualize, grasp or concern itself with what water actually is.
+A fish can only survive in water, it has to have water, and yet it does not intellectualize, conceptualize, grasp or think about what water actually is.

 Looking from formless awareness is more of allowing yourself to quiet the mind, empty the mind long enough for the formlessness to be known, to an EVEN MORE obvious degree than this breath.